japila-books/spark-sql-internals/docs/spark-sql-KafkaRelation.md

   kafkaOffsets: KafkaOffsetRangeLimit): Map[TopicPartition, Long]
 ----

-`getPartitionOffsets` requests the input `KafkaOffsetReader` to <<spark-sql-KafkaOffsetReader.adoc#fetchTopicPartitions, fetchTopicPartitions>>.
+`getPartitionOffsets` requests the input `KafkaOffsetReader` to <<spark-sql-KafkaOffsetReader.md#fetchTopicPartitions, fetchTopicPartitions>>.

-`getPartitionOffsets` uses the input <<spark-sql-KafkaOffsetRangeLimit.adoc#, KafkaOffsetRangeLimit>> to return the mapping of offsets per Kafka `TopicPartition` fetched:
+`getPartitionOffsets` uses the input <<spark-sql-KafkaOffsetRangeLimit.md#, KafkaOffsetRangeLimit>> to return the mapping of offsets per Kafka `TopicPartition` fetched:

 .
 For `EarliestOffsetRangeLimit`, `getPartitionOffsets` returns a map with every `TopicPartition` and `-2L` (as the offset)